FIRST for Pre-health Advisors

 Public Service Loan Forgiveness (PSLF)*

 The PSLF program rewards borrowers for working in the non-profit sector.
-Borrowers must make 120-monthly, on-time payments while working fulltime (30- hours or more per week) at a non-profit, 501(c)(3), military, or governmental organization.
-While many medical schools and teaching hospitals qualify, an Employment Certification Form should be submitted to confirm an employer’s eligibility.
+Borrowers must make 120-monthly, on-time payments while working fulltime (30 hours or more per week) at a non-profit, 501(c)(3), military, or governmental organization.
+While many medical schools and teaching hospitals qualify, an Employment Certification Form should be submitted to confirm an employer’s eligibility and to keep track of payments.

 Public Service Loan Forgiveness is ONLY available for Direct Loans.
 If existing student loans did not originate from Direct Loans, they can be converted into a Direct Loan by consolidating.
 For more information, visit www.studentloans.gov .